Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Introduction

-Finally, let us emphasize that our approach is different from the one in \cite{WachsmuthWachsmuth2022} (see, also \cite{ChristofWachsmuth2018}).
-There, the authors first considered general optimization problems with a non-uniformly convex and non-smooth integral functional and they then applied the established results to bang-off-bang optimal control problems with smooth elliptic PDEs to obtain the no-gap second-order optimality conditions, which are equivalent to a quadratic growth condition in $L^1$ norm.
-In order to do that, a structural assumption imposing on the adjoint state is required; see, Assumption 4.12 in \cite{WachsmuthWachsmuth2022} (and Assumption 6.6 in \cite{ChristofWachsmuth2018}).
-This condition is essential and plays a significant contribution in proving a so-called \emph{nondegeneracy condition} (see \cite[Lems~2.12 \& 4.9]{WachsmuthWachsmuth2022}).
-Our approach, by contrast, do not need any structural assumption on the adjoint state.
+Finally, let us emphasize that our approach showing the second-order optimality conditions is different from the one in \cite{WachsmuthWachsmuth2022} (see, also \cite{ChristofWachsmuth2018}).
+There, the authors first considered general optimization problems with a non-uniformly convex and non-smooth integral functional and they then applied the established results to bang-off-bang optimal control problems with smooth elliptic PDEs to obtain the no-gap second-order optimality conditions, which are equivalent to a quadratic growth condition in